 Whether you’re traveling by plane, train, or automobile, make sure you do all your research!
 Airlines, for example, have different rules on when your pet can be in the cabin with you, when they need to be placed in the cargo hold, and what kind of carrier you need.
 Before you book your flight for yourself and your family, look into the airline’s rules and contact them for more information.

 Here are some examples of airline policies, direct from their websites:

-- Space for pets in both Alaska’s cabin and cargo compartment is subject to availability, so the airlines recommends calling prior to booking your flight to get more information and determine fees.
+- Space for pets in both Alaska’s cabin and the cargo compartment is subject to availability, so the airlines recommend calling prior to booking your flight to get more information and determine fees.